 Blush should highlight your natural colouring, so stick with rose or pale pink coloured blushes.
 Go for a matt blush, as shiny and bright blushes highlight skin sagging, wrinkles and redness.

 Powder is fine for reducing shine on the nose and the chin, but on other parts of the face it exaggerates wrinkles and can make skin look too dry.
 It is best to avoid powder and stick to a dewy soft complexion.

 The skin under the eyes gets thinner as we age, making thick cover-up look like concrete.
 Keep it light and apply it with a brush, as it distributes the color more evenly.
 Make sure you blend it in with your foundation or you will end up like poor Eva (above).

 Wrinkles, sagging skin, pigmentation and sun spots get worse as we get older.
 It is never too late to stop sun damage to your skin!
 We love BB creams as they protect, cover and smooth all at the same time but always remember to slip, slop, slap.

 Just as our body needs water to replenish itself, so does our skin.
-Dehydration causes dry skin, wrinkle and premature aging.
+Dehydration causes dry skin, wrinkles and premature ageing.
 Our rule of thumb is to drink a glass of water per hour while we are at work.
 There’s your eight glasses or two litres of water a day.
-So easy to do but also easy to forget and reach for a coffee or soft drink instead.
+So easy to do but also easy to forget and to reach for a coffee or soft drink instead.

 9. Skipping the moisturiser